 Victims of murders

 First-degree murders punishment is mandatory life imprisonment with a parole disqualification period of 25 years.
-When a murderer is found guilty for more than one murder, the court can punish them with the continuing time of parole disqualification for each crime. if you want to know more check.
+When a murderer is found guilty of more than one murder, the court can punish them with the continuing time of parole disqualification for each crime. if you want to know more check.